Kotlin/kotlinx.serialization/docs-website/topics/serialization-cbor.md

     // Encodes the byte array as CBOR major type 2 as a byte string
     @ByteString
     val type2: ByteArray,
-    // Encodes the byte array as CBOR major type 4 as an array of individual data items val type4: ByteArray
+    // Encodes the byte array as CBOR major type 4:
+    // an array of individual data items val type4: ByteArray
 )